jaraco/openpack/README.rst

 zip-listdir
 -----------

-`zip-listdir` isn't specific to OpenXML, and will work on any zip file.
+``zip-listdir`` isn't specific to OpenXML, and will work on any zip file.
-However, since OpenXML documents are themselves zip files, it's useful to have when working with OpenXML::
+Since OpenXML documents are themselves zip files, however, it is useful to have when working with OpenXML::

-    > zip-listdir ..\paradocx\data.docx
+    > zip-listdir ../paradocx/data.docx
       [Content_Types].xml
     d _rels
     d word

-`zip-listdir` lists the files and directories and can be used to list sub-directories as well::
+``zip-listdir`` lists the files and directories and can be used to list sub-directories as well::

-    > zip-listdir ..\paradocx\data.docx/word
+    > zip-listdir ../paradocx/data.docx/word
     d _rels
       document.xml

 part-edit
 ---------

-While `zip-listdir` enables inspecting the structure of the zip content of an OpenXML document, `part-edit` facilitates editing the various parts of those documents using the client's text editor.
-For example, to edit the `word/document.xml` as found in data.docx from the previous example, simply invoke part-edit::
+While ``zip-listdir`` enables inspecting the structure of the zip content of an OpenXML document, ``part-edit`` facilitates editing the various parts of those documents using the client's text editor.
+For example, to edit the ``word/document.xml`` as found in data.docx from the previous example, simply invoke part-edit::

-    > part-edit ..\paradocx\data.docx/word/document.xml
+    > part-edit ../paradocx/data.docx/word/document.xml

 The program will attempt to use the default text editor to edit the file.
 If the default editor is not sufficient, the user may specify an editor by setting either XML_EDITOR or EDITOR environment variables.

-`part-edit` will parse the zip file, locate the content within the zip file, extract that content to a temporary file, and then open that content in an editor.
+``part-edit`` will parse the zip file, locate the content within the zip file, extract that content to a temporary file, and then open that content in an editor.
 After the editor is closed, if the file was changed, the zip file will be updated with the new content.

-The user may pass the optional `--reformat-xml`, in which case the XML will be pretty-formatted for easier human readability.
+The user may pass the optional ``--reformat-xml``, in which case the XML will be pretty-formatted for easier human readability.